ithinkthisisarc/mmfr/README.md

 Monarrk's Mysterious File Repo

 # What is This?
-A simple and terrible package manager.
+A simple package manager mostly made for messing around during my math class.

 # Usage
 To update the package list: